 Share Glenelg Shire Tourism Strategy Development on FacebookShare Glenelg Shire Tourism Strategy Development on TwitterShare Glenelg Shire Tourism Strategy Development on LinkedinEmail Glenelg Shire Tourism Strategy Development link

-The Draft Glenelg Shire Tourism Strategy 2026–2031 is now available to review.
+The feedback period on the Draft Glenelg Shire Tourism Strategy 2026–2031 has now closed.

 To help inform and shape the draft strategy, Council engaged with our community, the tourism industry, and stakeholders by collecting insights, data, stories and experiences from locals, business owners, community groups, tourism operators, and visitors.

-The draft document sets out a path for positioning Glenelg Shire as a welcoming, distinctive and sustainable destination, supported by five key focus areas:
+Following the initial engagement period a draft strategy was developed setting out a path for positioning Glenelg Shire as a welcoming, distinctive and sustainable destination, supported by five key focus areas:

 Place, Nature and Cultural Experience